Hardwick Clothes

 Hardwick Clothes is an American clothing manufacturer headquartered in Cleveland, Tennessee specializing in tailor-made suits for men and women.
-Founded on July 28, 1880, Hardwick Clothes is the oldest maker of tailored clothing in America, and the second-oldest company in Bradley County, Tennessee.
+Founded on July 28, 1880, Hardwick Clothes is the second-oldest company in Bradley County, Tennessee.

 History

-Hardwick Clothes is the oldest tailor-made clothing maker in the United States.
 The company started as Cleveland Woolen Mills, founded in 1880 in Cleveland, Tennessee, by C. L. Hardwick, John Craigmiles, John Parker, P.B.
 Mayfield and Creed Bates.
-Hardwick put his son George in charge of the clothing company, while his son Joseph ran the family's other company, Hardwick Stove.
+Hardwick put his son George, in charge of the clothing company, while his son Joseph ran the family's other company, Hardwick Stove.
 The company achieved early success from weaving "jean cloth," a blend (76% wool, 24% cotton) that was crafted into a popular product known as "Dollar Pants."

 Over the years, the company added modern machinery, and eventually Cleveland Woolen Mills evolved into a manufacturing plant, as well as a mill.
 In 1925, the name was changed to Hardwick Woolen Mills.

 By the 1920s Hardwick Woolen Mills had expanded its operations, weaving the wool yarn and tailoring finished garments in the same factory.
 The integrated operation reflected the company motto: "From the sheep's back to the clothing rack."
 Among the many garments produced were men's suits, overcoats, knickers and boys' wear.

 Hardwick Mills survived the Great Depression as a cottage industry, with much of the sewing done in the homes of workers.
 Despite the poor economy, Hardwick Mills continued to grow during the 1930s.
 After the New Deal introduced labor laws regulating working hours, production moved back into the factory.